TBye101/MagicalLife/EarthMagicCharacters/Classes/Monk/Monk/Monk Class Info.md

 TH (To Hit): + 1
 AC: +1
 #### 47th Level: Elder Grandmaster
+The most powerful monks that are completely human are called Elder Grandmasters.

 Fist: 1d20 +5, 1d20 +5 fire damage
 AC: +1
 #### 48th Level: Divine Apprentice
+Your service to your deity has been noticed.
+You now serve your deity directly.

 TH (To Hit): + 1
 AC: +1
 #### 49th Level: Holy Commander
+Your deity has authorized you to command a small squadron of their troops, if necessary.

 Fist: 1d24 +5, 1d20 +5 fire damage
 AC: +1
 #### 50th Level: Lesser Divinity
+Your deity has transformed you into a lesser deity, so that you might be more useful.

 Fist: 1d24 +5, 1d24 +5 fire damage
 AC: +1
 ### 51th Level: Divine Commander
+Your deity has authorized you to control a battalion of their troops, to perform his/her work.

 Receive another stunning blow.
 TH (To Hit): + 1